deepsweet/hocs/readme.md

 ### :bell: [with-callback-on-change](packages/with-callback-on-change)

-Invokes a callback on prop change, useful to decouple side effects in a declarative way.
+Invokes a callback on prop change, useful to decouple side effects like `onChange` handler in a declarative way.

 ### :bell: [with-callback-on-change-while](packages/with-callback-on-change-while)

-Invokes a callback on prop change while condition is true, useful to decouple side effects in a declarative way.
+Invokes a callback on prop change while condition is true, useful to decouple side effects like `onChange` handler in a declarative way and control loops.

 ### :bell: [with-callback-once](packages/with-callback-once)